 How to hold a remote 1 on 1: Formats for success

-Here’s a little bit of what I know about holding great one-on-ones with your employees; learned over seven years of managing departments between 5 and 75 in size.
+Here’s a little bit of what I know about holding great one-on-ones with your employees; learned over seven years of managing departments between 5 and 75 in size—insights that are essential for being a good remote manager.

 The first rule of successful check-ins with your direct reports?